elarabyelaidy19/Second-Brain/Database Systems/DB Theory.md

     - **Value**: record data stored in the index file.
     - **Reference**: index contains key and record id<PID, RId>.
     - **List of Reference**: Key and a list of matching records ids.
-- indexing by reference required to support multible indexes per table.
+- indexing by reference required to support multiples indexes per table.

 ## Clustered and Non-Clustered Indexes
 * ### Clustered Indexes
-    - sort the haep file, leave some space on each block for future inserts.
+    - sort the heap file, leave some space on each block for future inserts.
     - index entries direct search to data entries.
-    - gives fairly sequential access to data in the haep file.
+    - gives fairly sequential access to data in the heap file.
     - **faster for rang queries.**
     ![](./img/db19.png)
     - **Order of data records is “close to”, but not identical to, the sort order.**